 - changing the Classification of Instructional Program (CIP) code of an existing credential;

 - moving a degree program or degree title from one academic unit to another;

 - adding a graduate certificate program; and

-- adding a self-supporting track to an existing degree program
+- adding a self-supporting (Option III) track to an existing degree program

-All proposals and Graduate Catalog Update Forms are submitted to the Graduate School by an existing Graduate Studies Committee (GSC) or by an ad hoc committee consisting of at least five members of existing GSCs.
+All requests for changes to degree programs require a recommendation for approval by the associated Graduate Studies Committee or by an ad hoc committee consisting of at least five members of existing GSCs.

 - Texas Higher Education Coordinating Board (THECB)

 - Substantive changes, as defined by the Southern Association of Colleges and School’s Commission on Colleges (SACS-COC), require approval by the SACS-COC